Supporting BDS, Voting Against AAA proposal

 This may be true.
 But how many of those academic associations rely on the kind of funding that anthropology does from the National Science Foundation?
 To what extent will joining with these academic associations reinforce the already-prevalent view that anthropologists are too political to be in the academy at all?
 As one comment on Friedman’s “Squirrel!” piece notes, this is a time when US anthropology departments are being asked to justify their own existence.

 Perhaps most importantly, and linked to the above, a vote in favor of anthropology boycott would have actually undermined the anthropological position when we seek to make a political intervention.
-Given that anthropologist Maximilian Forte has already told us Why Donald J. Trump Will Be the Next President of the United States, it was important to maintain credibility to speak as anthropologists.

 I began this blog because I hoped the lessons from anthropology could be more present in public debates.
 A vote for the anthropology boycott of Israeli academic institutions would have done more to stifle anthropology’s role than further it.